 Rise of Alaric

+After A.D.
+395, the treaty with Rome fell apart.
+A Gothic leader named Alaric rose to preeminence, leading the Goths into battle against both the Eastern and Western halves of the Roman Empire.
 The conflict that followed was complicated.
-Alaric wanted to make a deal that would result in the Goths under his command getting good farmland and monetary rewards.
+Alaric wanted to make a deal that would give the Goths under his command good farmland and monetary rewards.
 He undertook raids to pressure the Romans.

 Fortunes changed for Alaric and the Goths when the Western Roman Empire began to crumble.
-The emperor Honorius faced rebellion among his army and a usurper named Constantine III amassed territory in Britain and Gaul.
-In the wake of these problems, Honorius had his general, Stilicho, killed in A.D.
+The emperor Honorius faced rebellion among his army, and a usurper named Constantine III amassed territory in Britain and Gaul.
+In the wake of these problems, Honorius had his general, Flavius Stilicho, killed in A.D.
 408.

 Seeing weakness, Alaric advanced into Italy a second time, finding support from Stilicho's former supporters as well as runaway slaves.
-He was camped outside of Rome by A.D.
+He was camped outside Rome by A.D.
 410, using the city as a bargaining chip in an effort to get concessions from Honorius' government.
 After a series of unsuccessful negotiations, Alaric sacked the city on Aug.
 24.